Game Jam Rules

 Time's up and I present a working game, and my play-tester agreed the claustrophobia concept was sufficiently creepy.
 I'd learned many new things at once, tried the Oculus for the first time, was exposed to game programming and the difficulties thereof, and truly created something from scratch in a room full of brilliant people.
 It was an adventure!

-I 3D modeled the cave tubing in Maya, created the static title screen in Photoshop, edited existing texture on the character, and created a much broader level design than time allowed for.
+I 3D modeled and textured the cave tubing in Maya, created the graphical UI in Photoshop, edited existing texture on the character, and created a much broader level design than time allowed for.

 Button/UI Programmer: Neal Nellans